xiaweijie1996/Full-Convolutional-Profile-Flow/README.md

 # In this step we fit a scaler
 pipeline.data_processing(np_array, None)

-# Sample from the trained model
+# Sample from the trained model based on the conditions
 condition_array = np_array[:10, -1:]
 samples = pipeline.sample_from_trained_model(condition_array, device='cpu')